mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 The RSVP (Reservation/Appointment) system enables any business to accept, manage, and track customer reservations and appointments.
 The system is designed to be flexible and can be used by various business types including restaurants, salons, clinics, service providers, and any other business that requires appointment scheduling.
 The system supports online reservations, LINE reservations, waitlists, notifications, and integration with external platforms including Reserve with Google (Google's reservation service), Google Maps, and LINE.

-**Note:** Throughout this document, terms like "facility" and "seated" are used generically.
+**Note:** Throughout this document, terms like "facility" and "ready" are used generically.
 For restaurants, "facility" refers to dining tables.
 For other businesses, "facility" may represent service stations, treatment rooms, consultation rooms, or other bookable resources.
-"Seated" may mean "arrived" or "service started" depending on the business context.
+"Ready" may mean "arrived" or "service started" depending on the business context.

 ---